Meet the Change

 Pronouns: He/Him

-Role: Governance Officer
+Role: Governance and Compliance Manager

 Top Skills: Governance, policy development, community engagement, critical thinking, and social change